jessecusack/LeConte_postprocessing/README.md

 ## How to install the development environment

+The development environment contains more modules for testing.

 ```
 conda activate lcpp-dev
 python -m ipykernel install --user --name lcpp-dev --display-name lcpp-dev